igormiguell/KernelSU/website/docs/guide/rescue-from-bootloop.md

 # Rescue from bootloop

 When updating a device, situations may arise where the device becomes "bricked".
-In theory, if you use fastboot only to update the boot partition or install incompatible modules that cause the device to fail during boot, it can be restored through appropriate operations.
+In theory, if you only use fastboot to flash the boot partition or install incompatible modules that cause the device to fail during boot, it can be restored through appropriate operations.
 This document aims to provide emergency methods to help you recover a "bricked" device.

 ## Brick by flashing boot partition